CatEars/goto/Contributing.md

 * Adaptations for other shells (I've heard `fish` is popular).
 * Improvements for currently supported shells
-* Unit tests
-* Tests in form of user stories
+* Tests (Unit tests, Tests formulated like user stories etc.)
 * MacOS testing
 * PRs that solve obvious bugs
 * Documentation (More Pictures/Videos/Screencasts = More Better)
 * Developer Documentation
 * Issues with reproducible bugs
-* Happy and Professional Discussions
+* Positive and Professional Discussions

-## Quite Welcom Contributions
+## Quite Welcome Contributions

 * Feature Suggestions
-* Issues with somewhat reproducible bugs
+* Issues where minimal brain capacity is needed to reproduce bugs

 ## Kinda Welcome Contributions

-* Translation
 * Windows Integration
-* Issues with bugs what only say what went wrong
+* Issues with bugs that only say what went wrong

 ## Not So Welcome Contributions